 Chancellor May is a highly engaged leader with a passion for helping others succeed.
 He believes success is best judged by how we enhance the lives of others.

-Throughout his career, he’s championed diversity, equity and inclusion in both higher education and the workplace.
-He’s developed nationally recognized programs that attract, mentor and retain underrepresented groups in the STEM fields of science, technology, engineering and math.
+Throughout his career, he’s championed diversity, equity and inclusion in both higher education and the workplace, especially in the STEM fields of science, technology, engineering and math.

 Chancellor May believes in the positive impact academia and industry have when they partner for the common good.
 He launched Aggie Square in April 2018 to spur economic growth in Sacramento and help create jobs at a variety of education levels.

-As UC Davis’ seventh chancellor, his vision is to lead UC Davis to new heights in academic excellence, inclusion, public service and upward mobility for students from all backgrounds.
+His vision as UC Davis’ seventh chancellor is to lead the university to new heights in academic excellence, inclusion, public service and upward mobility for students from all backgrounds.